wp-plugins/ultimate-member/readme.txt

 == Description ==

 Ultimate Member is a powerful and flexible plugin that makes it a breeze for users to sign-up and become members.
 The plugin allows you to add beautiful user profiles to your site and is perfect for creating advanced online communities.
-Lightweight and highly extendible, Ultimate Member will enable you to create almost any type of site where users can join and become members with absolute ease.Features of the plugin include:
+Lightweight and highly extendible, Ultimate Member will enable you to create almost any type of site where users can join and become members with absolute ease.

+= Features of the plugin include: =

 * Front-end user registration
 * Front-end user login